richbibby/catalyst-center-mcp/README.md

 ## Available Tools

-- `authenticate`: Authenticates with Cisco Catalyst Center and returns a token
-- `fetch_sites`: Fetches a list of sites from Cisco Catalyst Center
+- `fetch_devices`: Fetches a list of devices from Cisco Catalyst Center, with filtering options.
-- `fetch_devices`: Fetches a list of devices from Cisco Catalyst Center
+- `fetch_sites`: Fetches a list of sites from Cisco Catalyst Center, returning a compact JSON structure.
-- `fetch_interfaces`: Fetches interface information for a specific device
+- `fetch_interfaces`: Fetches interface information for a specific device ID.
+- `get_api_compatible_time_range`: Converts natural language time inputs (e.g., "last 24 hours", "yesterday") or specific timestamps into API-compatible epoch millisecond start and end times.
+- `get_clients_list`: Retrieves a list of clients from Cisco Catalyst Center with comprehensive filtering options (e.g., by client type, OS, site, MAC/IP address, SSID).
+Returns a maximum of 100 clients per call.
+- `get_client_details_by_mac`: Fetches detailed information for a specific client by their MAC address.
+- `get_clients_count`: Retrieves the total count of clients matching specified filters.

 ## Contributing